 Everybody who has acne knows that acne is worse when you are under stress.
-Stress makes acne worse, and as soon as you look in the mirror or you hear that first snide remark, acne makes stress worse.
+Stress makes acne worse1, and as soon as you look in the mirror or you hear that first snide remark, acne makes stress worse.
 There is a vicious cycle between stress and acne that keeps the condition flaring up again and again even if you take good care of your skin.
 And there is a growing body of scientific evidence that acne bacteria take advantage of stress to protect themselves from the immune system.

 Everyone, whether they have acne or not, has a few acne bacteria in their pores.
 In small numbers, acne bacteria are actually useful.
 They keep excessive amounts of sebum from building up.

 The inflammation that causes pimples is not the fault of acne bacteria.
-It is well known to dermatological science that the redness, itchiness, and swelling in pimples is actually caused by the immune system’s misguided attack on the skin itself rather than on the bacteria.
+It is well known to dermatological science that the redness, itchiness, and swelling in pimples is actually caused by the immune system’s misguided attack2 on the skin itself rather than on the bacteria.
 But why should our immune systems, which are so good at getting rid of most kinds of disease-causing bacteria, aim at healthy tissues when they are confronted by acne bacteria?